G'day all, went back to work last week, after nearly six weeks, and I was that excited I forgot to post the Monday Morning Photo.

 Earlier on this morning, at 3.59am, I had arrived at Peterborough on the Express from Broken Hill and it was a bit too early and too dark and I was a bit too tired to do any exploring so after I had seen the Brill railcar off to Port Pirie I retreated to the Waiting Room for a bit of a kip before the sun rose.

 In the manner of railway towns everywhere Peterborough never slept so my sleep was pleasantly disturbed by the sounds of a busy yard, the clanking rods of a little T class engine or the heavy rumble and shuffle of the 400 class garratts.

 Come daylight it was off to the Refreshment Room for a cuppa and a piece of fruitcake and then a walk down to the Roundhouse.

 As I got close 244 and 209 on a stock train clattered into town from the west.

 The wind was blowing strongly from the south and the clouds were raggedy and it was chilly.

-The sounds come back to me almost as strongly as the sights.... boots crunching on ballast and gravel and the roar of that distant 400 down by the coal tower coming and going on the wind.
+The sounds come back to me almost as strongly as the sights.... boots crunching on ballast and gravel and the roar of that distant 400 down by the coal gantry coming and going on the wind.

 It was all intensely interesting to me then and it would be today if I could do it again.